Godehardt2003/Advanced-Shared-Cockpit-for-PMDG-777-and-MSFS2024/README.md

 ## What it does
 1. ECL/Display cursor sync (done by a virtual display and image detection for cursor position)
-2. State missmatch check every 10 seconds.
+2. State missmatch checks every 10 seconds.
 If parking brake, fuel control switches, APU, APU running, CDU L&R scratchpad inputs mismatch between both users a windows notification is displayed.

 ## Based on
 1. [FS Copilot](https://fscopilot.com/)